Taywee/args/README.md

 * Lets you parse, by default, any type that has a stream extractor operator for it.
 If this doesn't work for your uses, you can supply a function and parse the string yourself if you like.
-* Lets you decide not to allow separate-argument argument flags or joined ones (like disallowing `--foo bar`, requiring `--foo=bar`, or the inverse, or the same for short options).
+* Lets you decide not to allow separate-argument value flags or joined ones (like disallowing `--foo bar`, requiring `--foo=bar`, or the inverse, or the same for short options).
-* Allows you to create subparsers somewhat like argparse, through the use of kick-out flags (check the gitlike.cxx example program for a simple sample of this)
+* Allows you to create subparsers somewhat like argparse, through the use of kick-out arguments (check the gitlike.cxx example program for a simple sample of this)

 # What does it not do?